-About Mark Roe:
+About Mark Roe

-Mark Roe's career as a tournament professional golfer has spanned 21 years.
-He has achieved the milestone of playing over 500 hundred European Tour Events and a 3 time winner, The Catalan Open, The French Open and The Lancome Trophy and reaching a career high world ranking of 40th in 1995.
-That same year Mark finished 9th on the European Tour Order of Merit.
-At the 1995 US Open at Shinnecock Hills Mark was the leading placed European golfer in the field.
-In 1996 Mark debuted in the US Masters at Augusta.
-He also represented England at both the World Cup and Dunhill Cup.
+Mark Roe's career as a tournament professional golfer spanned 21 years.
+He achieved the milestone of playing over 500 hundred European Tour Events and was a 3 time winner, The Catalan Open, The French Open and The Lancome Trophy and reaching a career high world ranking of 40th in 1995.

 Always a character and a renowned practical joker with a great sense of humour, Mark is highly respected and liked by his peers and fans worldwide.